-Whether studying the original languages of Latin or Greek, texts in translation, or the ancient arts and cultures, the student learns to interpret various types of texts and media and thereby develops the ability to understand and analyze the various modes of expression and communication from antiquity.
-Not only does work in classical studies foster reading and writing skills, but it also sharpens skills in critical thinking and critical analysis.
+Whether studying the original languages of Latin or Greek, texts in translation, or the ancient arts and cultures, the student learns to interpret various types of texts and media, developing the ability to understand and analyze the various modes of expression and communication from antiquity.
+Not only does work in classical studies foster reading and writing skills, it also sharpens skills in critical thinking and critical analysis.
 Students will enhance their abilities to analyze complex developments and synthesize materials from numerous sources.